Gleyber Torres Player Props: Yankees vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.8 K/9, the third-best in MLB.
+- The Twins pitching staff is fourth in the league with a collective 9.8 strikeouts per nine innings.

-- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.37).
+- The Twins have the third-ranked team ERA across all MLB pitching staffs (3.26).

-- The Twins rank 15th in baseball in home runs surrendered (24 total, 1.1 per game).
+- Twins pitchers combine to rank 12th in baseball in home runs surrendered (24 total, one per game).

-- The Twins will send Gray (2-0) to make his fifth start of the season.
-He is 2-0 with a .82 ERA and 26 strikeouts in 22 2/3 innings pitched.
+- Ryan (4-0 with a 3.24 ERA and 29 strikeouts in 25 2/3 innings pitched) gets the start for the Twins, his fifth of the season.

-- The righty last appeared in relief on Sunday, when he threw 2/3 innings against the Washington Nationals while giving up hits.
+- His last time out came out of the bullpen on Monday when the righty tossed 2/3 innings against the New York Yankees while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.